Ben Arnold (judge)

 During the 1930s, Oklahoma City officials established a new drilling zone inside the city, including a 1 mi2 area around the state capitol building.
 In March 1936, Governor E. W. Marland ordered the National Guard into the Oklahoma City field to prevent civil process servers from ordering the oil field workers to shut down production.
 Arnold declared that the property was state land and that city officials had no jurisdiction over it.

-A genealogy site states that Arnold's full name was Benjamin Cleveland Arnold, son of Martin Luther Arnold and Nancy Elizabeth (nee Hughes), and that he was born February 19, 1891, in Newark, Arkansas, and had nine siblings.
+A genealogy site states that Arnold's full name was Benjamin Cleveland Arnold, son of Martin Luther Arnold and Nancy Elizabeth (née Hughes), and that he was born February 19, 1891, in Newark, Arkansas, and had nine siblings.
 The same site also stated that he died March, 1972 in Oklahoma City.
 The death year should be 1955, according to other sources.
 He was interred in Oklahoma City at Memorial Park Cemetery.